Website Accessibility Audit: All You Need to Know

 Think of your website as a public space everyone should be able to enjoy.
 Making your site accessible isn't just about following rules—it's about welcoming everyone and making them feel comfortable.

-It might not be noticeable to someone without a disability, but for someone who does, it means a lot.
+It might not be noticeable to someone without a disability, but for someone who does, having equal access means a lot.

-Accessibility delivers a better user experience for all visitors.
+Accessible websites deliver a better user experience for all visitors.
 Straightforward navigation, readable text, and intuitive design aren’t just perks for people with disabilities; they make your site a breeze to use for everyone.
+For instance, a clear and straightforward navigation menu can help all users find what they're looking for faster, and readable text can reduce eye strain for everyone.
+These are just a few examples of how accessibility benefits all users.

 Imagine how much happier your visitors will be when they can easily find what they’re looking for, read content without straining their eyes, and navigate your site effortlessly.
 Happy visitors are more likely to engage, explore, and return.